badreddinkaztaoui/42-Piscine/readme.md

 ## About 42 && 1337 School :
 ---

-This project is a programming bootcamp concerning 1337 school, it lasts roughly 4 weeks, working 7 days a week, day and night. (error 404 sleep will never be found) These bootcamp covers the basics of programming so there's no need to have any experience at all.
-People will try and will fail, over and over again.
+This project is a programming bootcamp concerning 1337 school [42 Network], it lasts roughly 4 weeks, working 7 days a week, day and night.
+YES!![Error 404 sleep will never be found!]
+This bootcamp covers the basics of programming so there's no need to have any experience at all.
+Along the Piscine people will try and will fail, over and over again.
 This trial-and-error process is necessary in order to find solutions to different problems that once thought impossible.
-People learn in groups with other students, without teachers.
+People learn in groups with other students, without teachers [Peer2Peer Learning].
 It can be done, and it works.

+:speaker:

 > If you're going through hell, keep going. ― Winston Churchill

 > keep this in mind!

 ---
-## Holy graph :
+## :ok_hand: Holy graph :
 ---

 </p>